acecancer/Session-materials/Slurm.md

 -  `#SBATCH --nodes=1`: This is the second slurm directive (also starts with #SBATCH), which specifies how many compute nodes we need to run our particular job, using the **--nodes** option.
 In this case, we request for only **1 node** which is sufficient for our task.
 Every ACE node has 32GB of RAM and 16 CPUs.
 -  `fastqc sample.fastq.gz`: This specifies the actual job we are to run.
 In this case, we are running a FastQC quality control check on our fastq file.

-At this moment, we should see these two files in our working directory when we list its contents
+At this moment, we should see these two files in our working directory when we list its contents.

 ```
 (base) [fkakembo@kla-ac-hpc-01 slurm_tutorial]$ ls